SSIEK-unimelb/comp30019-proj/GDD.md

   <img src="Images/Environment/Treasure_Room.jpg" width="600">
 </p>

 * Navigation: Doors may close behind the player to keep the player on track.
-There will be a top-down minimap for easier navigation, which will only show areas that the player has already explored.
+The player needs to keep track of where they are going and where they have been, using the GobEye to great effect.

 ### UI

-* Lantern Burn Time: Displayed in the bottom-right corner of the screen.
+* Lantern Burn Time: Displayed in the bottom-left corner of the screen.
 Shows up when you equip the lantern.
-* Health Points: Displayed in bottom-left corner of the screen.
+* Crossbow ammo: Displayed in bottom-right corner of the screen when crossbow is equipped
-* Item you have in hand.
+* Health Points: Displayed on the left side of the screen.
-* Minimap: Only shows the areas the player has explored.
+* Items (equipped item highlighted) on the right side of the screen
 * Simple Menu for starting, pausing the game.
 * Design: Minimalistic Design.